 - Branded shoes (40%)

-Indonesia custom clearance requires the following documents in order to be allowed to enter Indonesian territory:
+Indonesia’s customs clearance needs the following documents to be for products to enter the Indonesian territory:

 - Packing List

 - Receipt of payment of import duty and import-related taxes (SSPCP)

 - Power of Attorney if submitted by Customs Broker